My 26 Years working for Canada - a personal Review

 A very special moment - receiving a talking stick from Michele McKenzie, the former President and CEO of the CTC - for 20 years of service - ITB 2012

-These days I thought a lot about my experiences in Canada, that big country with untamed nature and those wonderful cities that I love so much.
+These days, I have been thinking a lot about my experiences in Canada, that big country with untamed nature and those beautiful cities that I love so much.
 I have done it (almost) all!
-I have gone horseback riding in Alberta and in the Yukon.
-I have flown over the giant Kluane National Park all the way up to Alaska.
+I have gone horseback riding in Alberta and the Yukon.
+I have flown over the giant Kluane National Park up to Alaska.

 Riding in the Yukon, Canada